ratbag98/ndlr_control/README.md

-# NDLR Control Modules for Ableton
+# NDLR Control Modules for Max for Live

 ## Abstract